bhansmeyer/WWDC-2021-Community-Wishlist/README.md

 - A way to manage First Responder (think TextField focus and tab order)
 - Search Bar support or similar in `List`s or `ScrollView`s to add views to the navigation bar that appear with a scroll gesture. ([@JoshHrach](https://twitter.com/JoshHrach))
 - Testing framework with support for querying Views and modifiers similar to [ViewInspector](https://github.com/nalexn/ViewInspector)
+- Pull-to-refresh
+- A way to change the status bar style (light/dark) at runtime using the SwiftUI app life cycle
+- Accessory views for TextFields/TextViews
+- Inactive/destructive states in Context Menus
+- Context menu preview-providers (for showing a custom preview on long-press/right-click)
+- SwiftUI version of UIVisualEffectView
+- Native support for the share sheet

 ### Other Apple Frameworks (i.e. AVFoundation, SiriKit, etc.)
 - A modern successor to Core Data that plays well with Combine and SwiftUI